New Zealand

 Pre-departure: The CIIS office organizes in-depth orientation sessions on-campus prior to the students' participation in the program.
 This includes a program-specific session(s) in which the students will learn more about the program, local culture, academic expectations, and any other important information.
 There is also an orientation session led by the CIIS office on culture shock as well as safety and security while abroad.

 On-site: Otago will host orientation sessions when students arrive.
-Otago has a helpful video with orientation and orientation information for incoming students.
-You can get information about airport arrival service, the specific dates for the mandatory orientation meetings, and other arrival information.
+Otago has a webpage of orientation information for incoming international students and a general orientation video.
+You can also get information about airport arrival service, the specific dates for the mandatory orientation meetings, and other arrival information

 Program Contacts